Una Noche Clara / A Clear Night

 Unplanned.
 Unscripted.
 I drew it the way thoughts sometimes arrive when the body is tired but the mind is still moving.
 Lines first.
 Meaning later.

 At first glance, it looks almost childlike.
 Loose marks.
 Unsteady figures.
 A pathway that curves without precision.
 Mountains on one side.
 Water on the other.
-Small symbols scattered across the space as if they surfaced faster than I could organise them.
+Small symbols scattered across the space as if they surfaced faster than I could organize them.

 The road runs down the centre.
 Winding.
 Circuitous.
 It bends, loops, redirects.
 There are arrows that suggest movement but without certainty.
 It is a path that is being negotiated rather than followed.